Epistolary Explorations: the history, psychology and art of letter writing

 - Employ writing as a method to generate new ideas and understanding.

-This course meets the FY/W for Muhlenberg’s curriculum general academic requirements.
+This course meets the FY and W for Muhlenberg’s curriculum general academic requirements.

 Expectations and Responsibilities